WE BLOOM brought together artworks made by older and younger people, to create a pop-up community garden.

 At the end of the first year of Quality Street we held Meet the Street festival day in the playground of George Mitchell Primary School.
 The event brought together more than 300 people from the school, local care settings, local organisations, friends and neighbours.
 In the Spring of 2020 the Quality Street working group were beginning to shape plans for the second festival day, due to take place in July.
 In March the COVID-19 pandemic sadly scuppered these plans and made such a gathering impossible.

-Three local artists, Grace White, Jo Scholar and Irene Pulga (who are part of the steering group) have come up with an alternative – We Bloom – as a way for people to be creative together whilst apart.
-It is designed so that people can share stories, connect with neighbours and celebrate with their community.
-Invitations have gone out via the school, local care partners and by leaflet drop in Byron Road inviting people to get involved.
-Those signing up will get a project pack to help them make unique handmade items as a gift to someone else in the community, and artworks that become a unique pop-up community garden at the school.
+In response to the new restrictions, three local artists, Grace White, Jo Scholar and Irene Pulga (who are part of the working group) came up with an alternative way for people to be creative together whilst apart.
+An activity pack was designed so that people could share stories, connect with neighbours and celebrate with their community.
+Those who took part were sent an activity pack to help them make artworks which would become part of a display at George Mitchell Primary School and gifts for someone in the community.

 We Bloom is part of the At Home Together programme Magic Me’s response to the Covid-19 pandemic.

-Here are some of the artworks we have already received for our virtual garden (click on any thumbnail picture to open the gallery):
+Below are some of the artworks we received for the pop-up garden (click on any thumbnail picture to open the gallery):